Contents

 road worker construction signs

-If youā€™ve ever worked on a government construction project, youā€™ve probably heard the name ā€œDavis-Bacon.ā€ Or else, those two words might be why youā€™ve never bid on a publicly funded job.
+If youā€™ve ever worked on federal construction projects, youā€™ve probably heard the name ā€œDavis-Bacon.ā€ Or else, those two words might be why youā€™ve never bid on a publicly funded job.

 Technically, Davis-Bacon is the name of just one piece of prevailing-wage legislation.
-However, people often use it to refer to all sorts of prevailing-wage requirements.
+However, people often use it to refer to all sorts of prevailing wage requirements.
 And it does give contractors a lot to consider.
-But diving into the facts about one of constructionā€™s most debated sets of laws can help take the doubt out of “Davis” and bring home the bacon for your business.
+But diving into the facts about one of constructionā€™s most debated sets of wage laws can help take the doubt out of “Davis” and bring home the bacon for your business.

 1. Davis-Bacon wages are set federally, applied locally.